 Drivers call Power_setDependency() to enable access to a specific peripheral.
 If the declaration is the first for the peripheral (that is, it is currently disabled), the Power Manager proceeds to activate the peripheral.
 The first step is to check to see if there is a "parent" resource.
+On the CC13xx/CC26xx, for example, the UART peripheral resides in the SERIAL domain, so the SERIAL domain is the "parent".
 If there is a parent resource, the Power Manager will next check to see if it is activated.
 If it is not, then the parent will be activated first.
+For example, for the UART, the SERIAL power domain will be switched ON.
+After the parent(s) are activated, the "child" resource (for example, the UART peripheral in this case) is activated.
+And then Power_setDependency() returns to the caller (the driver).